Perspective | A Virginia boy’s battle with diabetes has shaped his life — and sent him to the White House

 He also helped explain why, during fire drills and the increasing amount of active shooter drills and school lockdowns, being separated from his medication could be life-threatening.

-Earlier this month, he introduced President Biden at an event on prescription drug costs at Germanna Community College in Culpeper, Va.
+Last month, he introduced President Biden at an event on prescription drug costs at Germanna Community College in Culpeper, Va.

 “My entire life, this is all I have known,” he said.
 “And, until there is a cure, all I will know.”